MadManMcIvor/AleTrail/journals/Ryan.md

 ## 10/13/22
-*
+* Provided continuity between all three files of db.py, beers.py and breweries sql
+* Encountered another issue where, upon getting a list of beers, all required fields respond with validation errors. -_-

 ## 10/12/22
 * Created a post router and query for beers.
 * Ran into a table issue, and spent some time with an instructor solving this issue
 * Much pain later, the issue has been resolved.
-One can now post a beer
+One can now simply post a beer
 * The beer models, tables, and the db.py file all need to be consistent.
 I need to add a few properties

 ## 10/11/22